 The reason is a simple consideration.
 Why would you use a mixed product like chocolate when you can 100 % Taste can use?
 Therefore, you will always find in my recipes the ingredient cocoa powder and not chocolate.
 The latter, on the other hand, can be used well as a topping or for dripping into the finished ice cream mass.
-Here I usually use Chocolate with a high cocoa content from 70%* for example for Stracciatella ice cream or Marzipan ice cream with chocolate pieces.
+Here I usually use Chocolate with a high cocoa content from 70%* for example for Stracciatella ice cream or Marzipan ice cream with chocolate chips.

 In no case you should Drinking chocolate because the cocoa content is low and the sugar content is high.
 Most often, other additives can be found on the ingredient list.
 Not to mention that the ice balance of the recipe is no longer correct due to these mixed products and the taste of chocolate is less intense.

 As mentioned above, you will hardly find the variety description on a package.
 However, when buying still remains the Choice of low oil, high oil, alkalized and non-alkalized.

 Deoiled powder contains less fat (cocoa butter).
 Weakly deoiled powder dissolves more poorly than strongly deoiled powder in water or milk.
 On the other hand, the taste is more intense.
 Due to the Alkalization acid is reduced, the powder is more easily soluble in water, and the taste is stronger.
 However, the secondary plant compounds lost, which have a positive effect on health.

 Therefore, I prefer to use for ice cream making Weakly deoiled and non-alkalized powder.
 It's best to test different varieties yourself to find out your favorite cocoa for making chocolate ice cream.
 I currently use the Steinberger powder*.